BLCM/bl3mods/Aaron0000/Balands/README.md

 Security Bear - No change.

-Armored Infantry - No change.
+Armored Infantry - Increased the damage bonus to 5% per point.

 Drowning in Brass - Iron Bear damage boost changed to a type that affects both arms (same as Stainless Steel Bear's.)